 No, you can just refer yourself.
 However you may choose to discuss it with your GP or other health professional, and they will be able to put you in touch with us.

 Do I need to talk about my own condition?

 There will be times in the programme where people will talk about how your condition affects their life and what they would like to change.
 However, it is up to you what you want to share and how much detail you want to give.
 All discussions are confidential.

 The courses are held in easy-to-access community venues, with good access to public transport.
 It is not a hospital setting and offers a relaxed, informal feel.
 We provide refreshments at every course.
 Find out about upcoming courses.

 Yes, of course, carers are very welcome and can get a great deal out of the sessions.
 Just contact us to discuss this further.

 Do I have to book?

-Yes please, because please are limited.
+Yes, places on the course are limited.
 To book your place on a course, please contact us.

 Does it work?